-The X.509 certificate itself is a standard format established by the International Telecommunications Union, a branch of the UN.
-The X.509 certificate recommendation defines the framework for PKI and privilege management infrastructure (PMI) and establishes the protocols for asymmetric cryptographic techniques and how certificates are managed.
+- X.509 certificates are a standard format established by the International Telecommunications Union, a branch of the UN.
+The certificate recommendation defines the framework for PKI and privilege management infrastructure (PMI) and establishes the protocols for asymmetric cryptographic techniques and how certificates are managed.

 The various security features that are part of the X.509 certificate standard make it easy for all parties to quickly ascertain the trustworthiness and unique identifiers of another party.
 However, the responsibility for maintaining this trust lies with CAs, who must monitor all issued certificates and uphold the protocols standards.